Ask a doctor about a prescription for DURACEF 250 mg/5 ml ORAL SUSPENSION POWDER

 -other antibiotics that stop bacterial growth (such as tetracyclines, erythromycin, sulfonamides, chloramphenicol).

 -diuretics such as furosemide.
-You may need to have your renal function evaluated during treatment.
+It may be necessary to evaluate kidney function during treatment.

-You should leave a gap of 2 to 3 hours between taking Duracef and other medicines.
+There should be an interval of 2 to 3 hours between taking Duracef and other medications.

 Taking Duracef with food and drinks

 Duracef (cefadroxil) is acid-stable and can be administered orally, with or without food.
-Furthermore, taking it with food helps to eliminate any possible gastrointestinal disorders associated with oral cephalosporin therapy.
+Moreover, administration with food helps to eliminate possible gastrointestinal disorders that may be associated with oral cephalosporin therapy.

 Pregnancy and breastfeeding

-While taking this medicine, you may experience headaches, dizziness, nervousness, insomnia, and fatigue.
+While taking this medication, you may experience headache, dizziness, nervousness, insomnia, and fatigue.
 This may affect your ability to drive or operate machinery.
 If this occurs, do not drive or operate machinery.

-This medicine contains 62 mg of sodium benzoate in each 60 ml dose.
+This medication contains 62 mg of sodium benzoate in each 60 ml dose unit.

 Sodium benzoate may increase the risk of jaundice (yellowing of the skin and eyes) in newborns (up to 4 weeks of age).